ravinduheshan99/Performance-Testing-With-JMeter-Load-Testing-From-Scratch/README.md

 2. By default, it stores cookies sent by the server and automatically includes them in subsequent requests.
 3. You can configure it to:
    - Clear cookies each iteration
-   - Use a specific policy (standard, netscape, or best-match)
+   - Use a specific policy (standard, Netscape, or best-match)
    - Store cookies for multiple domains

 **Example:**